Talent management: best practices.

 So how do you assess an employee's potential?

-Here is an example of 3 characteristics (in this case soft skills) used by a customer in the energy sector:
+Here is an example of 3 features used by a customer in the energy sector:

 2. Good stress management and emotional stability,